 - E2.
 An Operational Environmental Management Plan (OEMP) must be prepared by a suitably qualified person in accordance with the requirements of Condition E3 and to the satisfaction of the Planning Secretary.
-The OEMP must be prepared in consultation with Council, TfNSW, the EPA and the Port Authority. - E3.
-As part of the OEMP required under Condition E2 of this consent, the Applicant must include the following: - describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; - (b) hours of operation; - (c) statutory approvals applying to the operation of the precinct; - (d) documentation and incorporation of all management plans, strategies and guidelines required under this part of the approval; - (e) the overall policies, principals and performance measures that will be applied to the operation of the facility; - (f) all environment management measures and procedures for the site; - (g) details of how the environmental performance of the site will be monitored, and what actions would be taken to address identified adverse environmental impacts; - (h) describe the procedures that would be implemented to: - keep the local community and relevant agencies informed about the operation and environmental performance of the development; - (ii) receive, handle, respond to, and record complaints; - (iii) resolve any disputes that may arise; - (iv) respond to any non-compliance; - (v) respond to emergencies; and - (i) baseline background dust, noise and water quality data; - (j) a contingency plan to manage any unpredicted impacts and their consequences; - (k) include the following environmental management plans: - (i) noise (see Condition E5); - (ii) traffic (see Condition E6); - (iii) air quality (see Condition E9); - (iv) waste (see Condition E13); and - (v) stormwater quality (see Condition E14). - E4.
-The Applicant must: - (a) not commence operation until the OEMP is approved by the Planning Secretary; and - (b) operate the development in accordance with the OEMP approved by the Planning Secretary (and as revised and approved by the Planning Secretary from time to time).
+The OEMP must be prepared in consultation with Council, City of Sydney Council, TfNSW, the EPA and the Port Authority. - E3.
+As part of the OEMP required under Condition E2 of this consent, the Applicant must include the following: - describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; - (b) hours of operation; - (c) statutory approvals applying to the operation of the precinct; - (d) documentation and incorporation of all management plans, strategies and guidelines required under this part of the approval; - (e) the overall policies, principles and performance measures that will be applied to the operation of the facility; - (f) all environment management measures and procedures for the site; - (g) details of how the environmental performance of the site will be monitored, and what actions would be taken to address identified adverse environmental impacts; - (h) describe the procedures that would be implemented to: - (i) keep the local community and relevant agencies informed about the operation and environmental performance of the development; - (ii) receive, handle, respond to, and record complaints; - (iii) resolve any disputes that may arise; - (iv) respond to any non-compliance; - (v) respond to emergencies; and - (i) baseline background dust, noise and water quality data; - (j) a contingency plan to manage any unpredicted impacts and their consequences; - (k) include the following environmental management plans: - (i) noise (see Condition E5); - (ii) traffic (see Condition E6); - (iii) air quality (see Condition E9); - (iv) waste (see Condition E13); and - (v) stormwater quality (see Condition E14). - E4.
+The Applicant must: - (a) not commence operation until the OEMP is approved by the Planning Secretary; and - (b) operate the development in accordance with the OEMP approved by the Planning Secretary (and as revised and approved by the Planning Secretary from time to time); and - (c) provide a copy of the approved OEMP to Council and City of Sydney Council.